-9 The stock market can be valued either by the cyclically adjusted PE (CAPE) or by the equity q ratio.
+&lt;sup>9 The stock market can be valued either by the cyclically adjusted price/earnings ratio (CAPE) or by the equity q ratio.
 The results from each method support each other.
 Regular updates are available on the website at www.smithers.co.uk.
-The methods are set out in Irrational Exuberance by Robert Shiller Princeton University Press (2000) and Valuing Wall Street by Andrew Smithers & Stephen Wright McGraw Hill (2000).
+The methods are set out in Irrational Exuberance by Robert Shiller (Princeton University Press, 2000) and Valuing Wall Street by Smithers and Wright. op. cit.
+Smithers, Productivity and the Bonus Culture, Figure 29. op. cit.